BJSS-Conor/GoAcademy-TodoApp/TodoAppRefactor/api/README.md

 The purpose of the contracts is to make sure that the data being passed into any requests are consistent.
 For example, when making a new todo item, the 'CreateContract' is used to pass in the correct information.

+## Mocks

+Mock data service used for unit testing the API handlers.

 ## Responses

 Responses are used to make sure the responses returned are consistent.